-The street is manned by volunteer marshals who live down the street, safely allowing vehicles to slowly enter and exit the street, making sure people can still gain vehicle access during the sessions.
+The street is manned by volunteer resident marshals, safely allowing vehicles to slowly enter and exit the street, making sure residents can still gain vehicle access during the sessions.

 The sessions normally last for one to three hours and can be as regular as suits the street - weekly or monthly for example.

-Before a closure can be granted, the whole street must be consulted with and any concerns are carefully considered.
+Before a closure can be granted, any houses directly affected must be consulted with and any concerns are carefully considered.

 How to set up a playing out event in your street

-Contact Emma Kelly to register your interest by -
+Contact Hull City Council to register your interest by -

 Consultation with your street.

-Once you know that your street is suitable, you need to consult with your street before a road closure can be put in place.
+Once you know that your street is suitable, you need to consult with any houses directly affected before a road closure can be put in place.

-You must post a letter through every door in your street and any concerns must be considered.
+You must post a letter to these houses and any concerns must be considered.
 You should try and recruit stewards while you are speaking to residents.
 They are essential for making sure the play environment is safe.

 There are documents that residents can use on the Playing Out website such as the consultation letter.